Lowering the Horizon on Dark Energy: A Late-Time Response to Early Solutions for the Hubble Tension: Methodology

 \textbf{Local $H_0$ measurements} (H0): We also consider the local distance ladder measurement of $H_0$ from SH0ES~\cite{Riess:2020fzl}, which provides a direct measurement of the current expansion rate of the universe.
 This measurement is independent of the sound horizon and can help break degeneracies in late-time observations.
 We adopt a Gaussian prior of $H_0 = 73.04 \pm 1.04 \, \text{km/s/Mpc}$~\cite{Riess:2021jrx}.

 \textbf{Sound horizon prior} (rs): To mimic the effect of early-time models that reduce $r_d$, we impose a Gaussian prior of $r_d = 136.8 \pm 0.24$, based on the value typically required to alleviate the Hubble tension~\cite{Knox:2019rjx}.
-We implement the shorter sound horizon prior phenomenologically by rescaling the Planck 2018 best-fit value $r_d = 147.1$~\cite{Planck:2018vyg} by a factor of $0.93$\footnote{We confirmed that this choice does not significantly impact the conclusions of our study.} within the BAO likelihood, yielding $r_d = 136.8$~Mpc.
+We implement the shorter sound horizon prior phenomenologically by rescaling the Planck 2018 best-fit value $r_d^\mathit{Planck} = 147.1$~\cite{Planck:2018vyg} by a factor of $0.93$\footnote{While we adopt $r_d = 0.93\,r_d^\mathit{Planck}$ as a representative calibration, Section~\ref{sec:results_and_discussion} explicitly explores the dependence of the inferred parameters on the imposed sound horizon.} within the BAO likelihood, yielding $r_d = 136.8$~Mpc.
 This approach ensures internal consistency of the BAO likelihood without altering early-universe physics directly.
 By construction, this approach does not enforce consistency with CMB anisotropies, but instead serves as a deliberate null test to isolate the late-time response of dark energy parameters.

 Rescaling $r_d$ without modifying the early-universe physics is internally inconsistent with CMB anisotropy measurements.
 Therefore, our approach should be viewed as a null test designed to isolate the late-time response of DE parameters; we do not claim that this setup represents a viable cosmological model.